brooklynrail/brooklynrail-platform/content/people/arvind-krishna-mehrotra.md

   Poets); a translation (with Sara Rai) of Vinod Kumar Shukla's Hindi short fiction _Blue Is Like Blue_ (HarperCollins); and, as editor, _The Book of Indian Essays: Two Hundred Years of English Prose_ (Black Kite).
-His _Songs of Kabir_ was published in NYRB Classics in 2011.
-He has also edited Arun Kolatkar’s _Collected Poems in English_ (Bloodaxe) and _History of Indian Literature in English_ (Columbia University Press)."
+His _Songs of Kabir_ was published in NYRB Classics in 2011. "
 portraits:
   - media: 2021/06/arvind-krishna-mehrotra
 ---